 Skip to content

 Karpenter Autoscaling is a great choice when it comes scaling EKS cluster.
-It is very cost efficient, quick and does not have the limitations of cluster autoscaler
+It is very cost efficient, quick and does not have the limitations of cluster autoscaler. karpenter

 Contains following:

-• VPC with 2 privat and 2 public zones
+• VPC with 2 private and 2 public zones

 • EKS cluster with Managed NodeGroup (1 Node)